Registration and Practice Area

-ALL NEW PATIENTS will be required to complete registration forms and have their NHS number available if appropriate.
+ALL NEW PATIENTS will be required to complete the registration form and the relevant new patient questionnaire, and have their NHS number available if appropriate.
 There is the choice of a male or a female doctor who are accepting patients to their list.
 The doctors run an individual list system and believe they can provide the best care by taking personal responsibility for patients registered with them.
 You are strongly encouraged to see the doctor with whom you are registered.
 If your registered doctor is not available an alternative will be offered.

 Please download and complete the following documents.

 Registration Form (Form GMS1) You need to complete this form and the relevant New Patient Questionnaire completely, in order to register with the practice.

 Adult New Patient Questionnaire

 Child New Patient Questionnaire

 We will need this information because it often takes some time for your notes to arrive from your previous practice.
 If you have never registered with the NHS before you will also need to complete this form.

 Childhood vaccination record It is important not to miss any of the childhood vaccinations currently recommended.
 If possible please include a copy of the vaccination pages of your child's Health Development Record (in the UK this is usually called the "Red Book").